ankane/chartkick.js/README.md

 new Chartkick.LineChart("chart-1", [[new Date(), 5], ["2017-01-01 00:00:00 UTC", 7]])
 ```

-Data can also be a callback [master]
+Data can also be a callback

 ```javascript
 function fetchData(success, fail) {